-Certificate Transparency Monitoring · Cloudflare SSL docs
+Certificate Transparency Monitoring

 Certificate Transparency Monitoring addresses the same problems as HTTP Public Key Pinning (HPKP), but with fewer technical issues.

-Cloudflare does not offer or support HPKP and advises against using it with Dedicated & Universal SSL.
+Cloudflare does not offer or support HPKP and advises against using it with Universal SSL.